scravy/node-macaddress/README.md

 Retrieve MAC addresses in Linux, OS X, and Windows.

-A common misconception about MAC addresses is that every *host* has a MAC address, while a host may have multiple MAC addresses – since every network interface may have its own MAC address.
+A common misconception about MAC addresses is that every *host* had *one* MAC address, while a host may have *multiple* MAC addresses – since *every network interface* may have its own MAC address.

 This library allows to discover the MAC address per network interface and chooses